 Raise your hand if you’re a beach lover?
 I’m one through and through; I could live on a beach if given the opportunity.
 The pace of life, the relaxation and beautiful scenery just do it for me.
-So when I had the opportunity to travel to the Bahamas on the inaugural non-stop Bahamasair flight, last November, I jumped at the opportunity!
+So when I had the opportunity to travel to the Bahamas on a non-stop Bahamasair flight, and compile this Nassau Bahamas travel guide, I jumped at the opportunity!

 Our long-weekend getaway to Nassau was just what this beach gal needed.
 But for me, when I travel to an island destination, I like to get there as quick and effortless as possible.
 Usually I think of flights to Bahamian paradise as both expensive and/or not non-stop.
 But Bahamasair has changed the game, with their latest non-stop flight from Houston (IAH) to the capital, Nassau, where you can be sipping mojitos and soaking up the island breeze by 11am.
 Need I say more?

 Well, now that you know your airfare with Bahamasair will be a breeze, you can read along on this Nassau, Bahamas travel guide where I’ll share all the details, including where to stay, eat and what to do both as a tourist AND a local!